prashanthjaganathan/hci-programming-assignment-api-usage/README.md

 - `POST /api/chat` - Proxy to backend chat endpoint
 - `POST /api/hello-world` - Proxy to backend hello-world endpoint

-## 🧪 Testing the Application

-1. **Hello World Test**: The app automatically loads a creative "Hello World" message
-2. **Chat Test**: Send a simple message like "Hello, how are you?"
-3. **Quick Actions Test**: Click any of the action buttons to see pre-filled prompts
-4. **Error Handling**: Try sending a message with the backend stopped to test error handling

 ## 🎨 UI Features